Medication Overuse Headache - When the Remedy Backfires

 The name varies.
 You'll see these headaches called "rebound headaches," "analgesic rebound headaches," "medication overuse headaches," and other terms.
 The current term in use by specialists in the field of headache and Migraine disease treatment is "medication overuse headache" (MOH), and that's what I'll be using here because it truly does seem to be the most accurate.

-Every person who has headaches or migraine disease should be told about MOH by our doctors because knowing about it in advance could save us a great deal of pain.
+Every person who has headaches or Migraine disease should be told about MOH by our doctors because knowing about it in advance could save us a great deal of pain.
 Unfortunately, we're not.
-If your doctor has prescribed any medication such as triptans, ergotamines, pain medications, etc., or recommended that you take over-the-counter medications such as acetaminophen, etc., to be taken when you have a headache or migraine and has not told you about their potential to cause MOH, ask him or her about it.
+If your doctor has prescribed any medication such as triptans, ergotamines, pain medications, etc., or recommended that you take over-the-counter medications such as acetaminophen, etc., when you have headaches or Migraines and has not told you about their potential to cause MOH, ask him or her about it.
 Find out what the potential for MOH is with the medications they're prescribing or recommending.

 Although we've been hearing about MOH for some time now, there used to be questions about and differing opinions on which medications could cause it because there wasn't a clear enough consensus or evidence.
 Now, we have enough studies and anecdotal evidence to be clear.

 To help us avoid medication overuse headache and deal with it if it occurs, there are issues we need to explore:

 What medications cause it?

 How can we avoid MOH?

 How can we distinguish MOH from other headaches and Migraines?